Pan-Netherlands: History

-After the disintegration of Middle Francia and Lorraine in the late 10th century, the Low Countries were largely united under the Duchy of Lower Lotharingia.
-Between 1384 and 1482 they were reunited in the form of a personal union under the Duchy of Burgundy as the Burgundian Netherlands.
-After this, the Low Countries remained united but under Spain as the Habsburg Netherlands, also referred to as the Seventeen Provinces after the centralisation of the polities through the Burgundian Circle.
-This history of unity ended with the Dutch Revolt.
+After the disintegration of Middle Francia and Lotharingia in the late 10th century, the Low Countries largely existed within a single polity, as the Duchy of Lower Lotharingia.
+Starting in 1384, the region was united in the form of a personal union under the Duchy of Burgundy as the Burgundian Netherlands.
+In 1482, the region came under the control of Spain as the Habsburg Netherlands, also referred to as the Seventeen Provinces after the centralisation of the polities through the Burgundian Circle.
+This history of relative unity in the Low Countries region ended with the Dutch Revolt.

-Attempts at reunion
+Post-Dutch revolt

-At the beginning of the Eighty Years' War the Netherlandic rebels sought to liberate all regions (see Union of Brussels) but failed.
-This ideal to "free" all of the Low Countries was prominent in the region until the late 17th century.
-After years of separation between north and south, the prime minister of the short-lived United Belgian States (which roughly encompassed present-day Belgium) Henri van der Noot proposed to reunite with the Dutch.
+At the beginning of the Eighty Years' War the Netherlandic rebels sought to liberate all regions (see Union of Brussels) but were unsuccessful.
+This ideal to "free" additional parts of the Low Countries was prominent in the region until the late 17th century.
+In 1790, the prime minister of the short-lived United Belgian States (which roughly encompassed present-day Belgium) Henri van der Noot proposed to reunite with the Dutch.
 Partly because of this, the Low Countries were united by William I as the United Kingdom of the Netherlands, which in fact encompasses the territory that the Pan-Netherlands movement strives for.
-King William even claimed the Rhineland for some time.
-This state ended in 1830, but left behind an Orangist movement seeking re-attachment to the north.
-It organized local committees and enjoyed limited success at the municipal level.
-In the 1860s, another proposal was made from the Belgian side by the then Prime Minister, this time for a confederation, but this was rejected.
+Additionally, King William even claimed the Rhineland for some time.
+This united kingdom ended in 1830, with the Belgian Revolution, but left behind an Orangist movement, which sought re-attachment to the north.
+The movement organized local committees and enjoyed limited success at the municipal level.
+In the 1860s, another union proposal was made from the Belgian side by the then Prime Minister, this time for a confederation, but this was rejected.